kkumarcodes/school-management/school-management/sncounseling/README.md

 ## Roadmaps
-A Roadmap is a set of meetings (with agenda items) and tasks that are created for a student when they start working with Collegewise.
-A Roadmap is meant to represent all of the work and meetings a student will engage in throughout their entire time with Collegewise.
+A Roadmap is a set of meetings (with agenda items) and tasks that are created for a student when they start working with Schoolnet.
+A Roadmap is meant to represent all of the work and meetings a student will engage in throughout their entire time with Schoolnet.
 Counselors can, of course, create custom meetings and tasks for students that are not apart of a Roadmap.
-But standardizing meetings and tasks through Roadmaps makes it faster for counselors to get students setup in UMS, and provides a more standardized approach to counseling prescribed by Collegewise.
+But standardizing meetings and tasks through Roadmaps makes it faster for counselors to get students setup in UMS, and provides a more standardized approach to counseling prescribed by Schoolnet.

 Technically, a `CounselorMeeting` object represents a single meeting between a `Student` and `Counselor`.
 A `CounselorMeeting` as zero or more `AgendaItem`s, which are set by the `Counselor`.
 An `AgendaItem`, in turn, has zero or more pre meeting and post meeting tasks (`pre_meeting_task_templates` and `post_meeting_task_templates` ,respectively).

 Crucially, `CounselorMeeting`, `AgendaItem`, and `Task` represent instances of objects that are specific to a particular meeting and student.
-Collegewise has defined "templates" for each of these concepts, that allow counselors to copy pre-set details (like titles, related resources, related tasks) when creating a new `CounselorMeeting`, `AgendaItem`, or `Task`.
+Schoolnet has defined "templates" for each of these concepts, that allow counselors to copy pre-set details (like titles, related resources, related tasks) when creating a new `CounselorMeeting`, `AgendaItem`, or `Task`.
 The models representing these templates are - respecitvely - `CounselorMeetingTemplate`, `AgendaItemTemplate` and `TaskTemplate`.

 Thus, a `CounselorMeetingTemplate` has zero or more `AgendaItemTemplate`s that represent the typical set of agenda items for the meeting.
 When a counselor creates a new `CounselorMeeting` from the `CounselorMeetingTemplate`, UMS will default to creating `AgendaItem`s for all of that `CounselorMeetingTemplate`'s `AgendaItemTemplate`'s, but the counselor can customize or filter the actual set of resulting `AgendaItem`s such that their details differ from the related `AgendaItemTemplate`.